SysManSquad/sysmansquadblogdev/content/posts/2020-11-23-find-microsoft-accounts/index.md

                         </h3>

                         <p>
-                          Microsoft has introduced some changes that at least seem to prevent <em>NEW </em>Microsoft Accounts on Company Domains.
+                          Microsoft has introduced some changes that at least seem to prevent *NEW *Microsoft Accounts on Company Domains.
 I haven't been able to find any specific announcement about this feature/capability, but supposedly all you need to do is have the relevant domain in your Office 365 Domains as Managed.
                         </p>

                         <h3>